PizzaLovers007/AdofaiTweaks/README.md

 *   **Hide UI Elements** - Hides certain UI elements (Beta Build text, Otto, judgment text, etc.).
 *   **Judgment Visuals** - Improves the visuals of judgments.
+    *   Includes a hit error meter
 *   **Key Limiter** - Limits which keys count as inputs.
+    *   Includes a key viewer
 *   **Planet Color** - Sets the color of the planets and their tail individually.
 *   **Planet Opacity** - Sets the opacity of the planets individually.